Rom1893/MyCODE/README.md

 # MyProjects
-Html work
+Different projects i've been part of.
-Html files about a variety of projects.
+Files about a variety of projects.